softlayer/softlayer-python/docs/cli.rst

 As you can see, there are a number of commands.
 To look at the list of subcommands for Cloud Compute Instances, type `sl <command>`.
 For example:
 ::

-	$ sl cci
+	$ sl vs
-	usage: sl cci [<command>] [<args>...] [options]
+	usage: sl vs [<command>] [<args>...] [options]

 	Manage, delete, order compute instances

 	The available commands are:
-	  network         Manage network settings
+	  cancel          Cancel a running virtual server
-	  create          Order and create a CCI
-	                    (see `sl cci create-options` for choices)
+	  capture         Create an image the disk(s) of a virtual server create          Order and create a virtual server (see sl vs create-options for choices)
-	  manage          Manage active CCI
-	  list            List CCI's on the account
-	  detail          Output details about a CCI
-	  dns             DNS related actions to a CCI cancel          Cancel a running CCI
+	  create-options  Output available available options when creating a VS detail          Output details about a virtual server dns             DNS related actions to a virtual server edit            Edit details of a virtual server list            List virtual servers on the account nic-edit        Edit NIC settings
+	  pause           Pauses an active virtual server
+	  power-off       Powers off a running virtual server power-on        Boots up a virtual server
+	  ready           Check if a virtual server has finished provisioning reboot          Reboots a running virtual server
-	  create-options  Output available available options when creating a CCI reload          Reload the OS on a CCI based on its current configuration
+	  reload          Reload the OS on a VS based on its current configuration resume          Resumes a paused virtual server

-	Standard Options:
-	  -h --help  Show this screen
+	  upgrade         Upgrades parameters of a virtual server

 Finally, we can make an actual call.
-Let's list out the CCIs on our account using `sl cci list`.
+Let's list out the virtual servers on our account using `sl vs list`.

 ::

-	$ sl cci list
+	$ sl vs list
 	:.........:............:....................:.......:........:................:..............:....................:
 	:    id   : datacenter :       host         : cores : memory :   primary_ip   :  backend_ip  : active_transaction :
 	:.........:............:....................:.......:........:................:..............:....................: